Discrete and zeta-regularized determinants of the Laplacian on polygonal domains with Dirichlet boundary conditions: Introduction

 This is the key difference between the my approach and that of \cite{IK}.
 They are able to treat Neumann and, more importantly (since there is a duality relating Neumann and Dirichlet boundary conditions) \emph{mixed} boundary conditions by coupling the random walk under consideration to one on an infinite graph by reflecting the walk when it encounters a boundary component with Neumann boundary conditions.
 This requires, however, that the infinite graph be invariant under these reflections, which further limits the shapes of the domain which can be considered as mentioned above. \item The restriction to the square lattice is most relevant for the technique I use to obtain quantitative control on the approximation between the discrete and continuum heat kernels in \cref{sec:convergence_to_continuous}.
-I use an approach based on the dyadic coupling of Komlós, Major and Tusnády (KMT) \cite{KMT75}, which is essentially a one-dimensional technique, but which can be applied to continuous-time random walks on $\bZ^d$ and a few other graphs where the coordinates of the walker evolve independently.
-In fact the KMT coupling can be used to obtain a similar control on the convergence of sums of IID sequences of vectors \cite{Einmahl}, and thus random walks on infinite periodic graphs, as in \cite{IK}.
-This is consistent with the similar expansions obtained in the last few years for periodic graphs imbedded in the torus \cite{KSW.tori} or Klein bottle \cite{Cimasoni.Klein}, which have a similar structure, including a constant term which is universal (i.e.\ independent of many of the details of exactly which graph is chosen).
+I use an approach based on the dyadic coupling of Komlós, Major and Tusnády (KMT) \cite{KMT75}, which is essentially a one-dimensional technique, but which can be applied to random walks on $\bZ^d$ and a few other graphs where the coordinates of the walker evolve independently.
+In fact the KMT coupling can be used to obtain a similar control on the convergence of sums of I.I.D.\ sequences of vectors \cite{Einmahl}, and thus random walks on infinite periodic graphs, as in \cite{IK}.
+This is consistent with the similar expansions obtained in the last few years for periodic graphs embedded in the torus \cite{KSW.tori} or Klein bottle \cite{Cimasoni.Klein}, which have a similar structure, including a constant term which is universal (i.e.\ independent of many of the details of exactly which graph is chosen).

-It remains unclear whether a similar approach can be carried through for nonperiodic graphs, which appear for example in the study of Liouville quantum gravity as partion functions of the discrete Gaussian free field and other lattice models \cite{APPS.LQG}.
-For graphs imbedded in the torus, the asymptotic ratio corresponding to \cref{eq:Z_ratio} is known to be the same for all graphs on which the simple random walk converges weakly to Brownian motion (a weaker notion than the one used here) \cite{DubGhe}, raising the question of whether a similar result holds for other geometries. \end{enumerate}
+It remains unclear whether a similar approach can be carried through for non-periodic graphs, which are needed to approximate many non-planar geometries.
+For graphs embedded in the torus, the asymptotic ratio corresponding to \cref{eq:Z_ratio} is known to be the same for all graphs on which the simple random walk converges weakly to Brownian motion (a weaker notion than the one used here) \cite{DubGhe}, raising the question of whether a similar result holds for other geometries. \end{enumerate}